semantic-systems/sh-code/README.md

 # sh-code
-A repositiory for the scholarly hybrid complex question decomposition and execution paper.
+A repository for the scholarly hybrid complex question decomposition and execution paper.